-- Supply-side economies of scale mean that your profit margins increase the more you sell, because as you sell more, your cost of sales (unit costs) usually becomes lower, and your fixed costs become a smaller fraction of your overall costs.
+Supply-side economies of scale mean your profit margins increase the more you sell, because as you sell more, your cost of sales (unit costs) usually becomes lower, and your fixed costs become a smaller fraction of your overall costs.

-- You may benefit from having a network of customers.
+- You may benefit from having a load of customers.
 For example, if a phone system had only two users, only one type of call could be made (one between User A and User B).
-If it had three users, then three types of call could be made (A–B, B–C and A-C).
+If it had three users, then three types of call could be made (A–B, B–C, and A-C).
 If it had twelve users, sixty-six different types of calls could be made.
 The overall value of a phone system to its users is roughly proportional to the square of the number of users.

 - You may benefit from there being a market of complementary products and services.
 The project-management web app Basecamp has many integrations, which it promotes on its website.
 At the bottom of the page, Basecamp shows off how quickly it’s acquiring new users, to persuade other companies to add integrations.

 - You may benefit from having a bigger knowledge base, more forums, or more trained users.
 The ecosystem of knowledge around a product can be valuable in itself.
-WordPress grows because it’s easy to find a WordPress developer and it’s easy for those developers to find answers to their questions.
+WordPress grows because it’s easy to find a WordPress developer, and it’s easy for those developers to find answers to their questions.

 - You may benefit from the perception that yours is the standard.
 Users are aware of the value of choosing the ultimate winner—especially when they have to invest time and resources into using your company—so they will be attracted by the perception that you’ll win.

-Price your product or service
+Price your product (or service) to win

 Once you have chosen how your pricing will vary as time progresses, you can proceed to your pricing strategy.
 The following two principles are useful when considering how to price a product.

-Consider the gaps in the market
+1. Consider the gaps in the market